william-ks/william-ks/README.md

 ### Hello there, I'm William Krisley! 👋🏻👨🏻‍💻

-Hi, I'm Will, an programming student passionate about cybersecurity and technology, with an interest in the areas of Ethical Hacker.
+Hi, I'm Will, an programming student passionate about cybersecurity and technology, with an interest in the areas of Ethical Hacker and front end dev.

 ### Github stats